Real-World Evaluation: Ten Key Principles for Evaluating Complex Health and Social Interventions (Online)

 Monday 23rd & Tuesday 24th October 2023

 The course is primarily focused on evaluations in complex ‘real-world’ situations, in which the evaluator has limited control over the intervention or context, and traditional experimental methods are inappropriate.

 It aims to introduce ten key principles for evaluation of complex interventions, and how to apply these in health and social care settings.

-During this course, time will be allocated for structured, self-directed study to reflect on experiences and to begin to design an evaluation proposal in line with the nature of your specific needs
+During this course, time will be allocated for structured, small group study to reflect on experiences and to begin to design an evaluation proposal in line with the nature of your specific needs.

 Who will benefit from the course?

 Anyone with an interest in evaluation especially those who feel that there is a need to address issues of complexity which have been overlooked in traditional methods of evaluation: